egomobile/ego-cli/README.md

 A (non complete) list of some interesting commands:

 ```
+chuck  # Tries to output a random Chuck Norris joke by using icndb.com service
-ip  # Tries to detect public IPv4 and IPv6 address(es) by using ipify.org service.
+ip     # Tries to detect public IPv4 and IPv6 address(es) by using ipify.org service
 ```

 To list all available commands, simply use `--help` option.